Changing Azure B2C Email Template Details

 Upload-PolicyFile -filePath $b2cPolicyFilePath -policyName $policyName

-Customizing Front-End Elements for Azure B2C
+Customizing Azure B2C Front-End Components

 Front-End Development with JavaScript